Xinhuan-Imperial/Lattice-Boltzmann-Method-GPU/README.md

 # Lattice-Boltzmann-Method-GPU
-This program is a GPU CUDA version D3Q19 BGK Lattice Boltzmann Method Computational Fluid Dynamics solver to simulate steady/unsteady 3D single-phase flows.
-Compared with CPU serial code, this GPU code is more than 200 times faster and has same accuracy.
+This program is a GPU CUDA version D3Q19 BGK Lattice Boltzmann Method Computational Fluid Dynamics solver to simulate steady/unsteady 3D single-phase Newtonian flows, where moving boundary is NOT considered.
+Compared with CPU serial code, this GPU code is more than 200 times faster and has same accuracy (performance tested with NVIDIA Geforce 2080ti).
 To run it, a NVIDIA GPU with CUDA Toolkit is a must.
 It contains a lecture notes, the author's PhD thesis (Chapter 4 contains a detailed description about implementation of LBM), three Matlab tools (MyCrustOpen, fitNormal and smoothpatch) for geometry preprocessing, four simulation cases:

 1. Lid_driven_cavity: steady Laminar flow
 2. Poiseulle_flow: steady Laminar flow